 Are you and your partner recently engaged?
-Or are you both thinking about marriage?
-Be proactive and make a smart investment in premarital counseling!
+Or thinking about marriage?

 The Prepare-Enrich Program

-Prepare-Enrich is a structured program which focuses on preparing couples for healthy marriages before they take that step, and enriching marriage for those couples who are already married.
+Prepare-Enrich is a structured 8 session counseling program which focuses on preparing couples for healthy marriages before they take that step, and enriching marriage for those couples who are already married.

-During your Prepare-Enrich sessions, you and your partner will work on many different areas of your relationship to help you get a strong start for marriage.
-Areas we'll cover include:
+During your Prepare-Enrich sessions, you and your partner will work on many different areas of your relationship to ensure a strong foundation for your future:

 - Your relationship strength and growth areas

 - Financial management

 - Relationship roles & household division of labor